AreTaj/Migraine-Navigator/README.md

 Migraine Navigator is a comprehensive tool designed to help users both **track** and **predict** migraine occurrences.
 By combining detailed logging of migraine episodes with advanced machine learning models, this project empowers users to better understand their migraine patterns and anticipate future episodes.

+> **Disclaimer:** This software and its outputs are for informational and educational purposes only and are not intended to diagnose, treat, cure, or prevent any disease.
+Always consult a qualified healthcare provider for medical advice.

 ## Features

 - **Migraine Tracking:** Log migraine events, symptoms, triggers, medications, and weather data.